 Monday, October 21, 2019, 1:50 p.m., D'Angelo, Room 206

-Julie Hanlon Rubio joined the faculty at Jesuit School of Theology of Santa Clara University in Berkeley, California. after 19 years at St. Louis University where she was Professor of Theological Studies and Women's and Gender Studies.
+Julie Hanlon Rubio is Professor of Christian social ethics at Santa Clara University in Berkeley, California.
+Previously, she was Professor of Theological Studies and Women's and Gender Studies at St. Louis University.
 She writes about Catholic social thought as it relates to sex, gender, marriage, and family.
-She is the author of four books, including the award winning Hope for Common Ground (Georgetown, 2016).
-She is a board member of Horizons, the Journal of Catholic Social Thought, and the Catholic Theological Society of America.
+She is the author of four books, including the award winning Hope for Common Ground (Georgetown, 2016), which won the 2017 College Theology Society Book Award and the 2017 Catholic Press Association Book Award for Faithful Citizenship.
+Dr. Rubio is a board member of Horizons, the Journal of Catholic Social Thought, and the Catholic Theological Society of America.
 Currently, she is editing a collection on love, sex, and families with Jason King and writing a book of her own called Catholic and Feminist: Is It Still Possible?

 Fall 2018Building a Bridge: Reaching Out to LGBT Catholics